Chris and Nigel’s attempt at far too much

 Last year we did an IBA SS1600, and combined it with fundraising for Aran Animal Rescue.
 I wanted to do the same this year.
 I had planned an LD ride in Feb, then saw that the TT was running at the same time and thought, let’s combine them.

-The TT was 2k, and I figured, if I'm already planning on doing 2000km, then why not just bump it up a little a aim for the next level up in the IBA certification rides, a Bun Burner - it sounded simple. - That part was a mistake.
+The TT was 2k, and I figured, if I’m already planning on doing 2000km, then why not just bump it up a little and aim for the next level up in the IBA certification rides, a Bun Burner – it sounded simple. – That part was a mistake.

 It turns out that the TT has plenty going for it, and plenty to do during the riding in order to do it well.
 I had grossly underestimated how much harder the IBA rides would be, by overlaying the TT requirements over the top of them, and vica-versa.